 Materials Handling, Storage, Use, and Disposal Training for Employees

-Knowing how to properly handle materials manually or with the help of mechanical equipment keeps workers safe and productive at work.
+Properly handling materials manually or with the help of mechanical equipment keeps workers safe and productive at work.

 Get Access to a Full Course

-Materials Handling covers these topics and more:
+Materials handling covers these topics and more:

 • What is materials handling